 BS EN 61869 (Instrument Transformers: Additional requirements for current transformers)

-Currently there are no harmonised functional standards that apply to the Micro-generator Interface Protection, therefore in order to achieve Fully Type Tested status the Controller and any separate Interface Protection unit will require their functionality to be Fully Type Tested as described in this Annex, and recorded in format similar to that shown in the Type Test Verification Report, Appendix 3 Form C.
+Currently there are no harmonised functional standards that apply to the Micro-generator Interface Protection, therefore in order to achieve Fully Type Tested status the Micro-generator and any separate Interface Protection unit will require their functionality to be Fully Type Tested as described in this Annex, and recorded in format similar to that shown in the Type Test Verification Report, Appendix 3 Form C.

 Where the Interface Protection is physically integrated within the overall Micro-generator control system, the functionality of the Interface Protection unit should not be compromised by any failure of other elements of the control system (fail safe).